With this mince pie recipe you can learn how to make mince pies at home this Christmas.

 Mince pies are synonymous with Christmas for a reason.
 Full of festive flavour and wonderful spices such as as cinnamon, cloves and nutmeg, you get a taste of Christmas in every bite!
-Learn how to make perfect mince pies for Christmas with this classic recipe, which comes out perfectly every time!
+Learn how to make tasty mince pies with this classic recipe, and perfect your technique in time for Christmas.
 This mince pies recipe takes a bit of time to prepare and you need to make the mixture the day before – but they’re worth every fruity bite.
 Homemade mincemeat is so much better than shop-bought, and it’s that taste of Christmas that nothing compares to.
 Make a batch to share over the run up to Christmas, whether you’re passing them round at your Christmas party or having them with a glass of mulled wine on Christmas Eve.
 This recipe makes 12 classic mince pies topped with pastry stars and will take around 50 mins to prepare and 20 mins to cook.
 There’s no better way to get into the Christmas spirit.

 - 50g (1¾ oz) each of sultanas, raisins and currants